rstudio/rmarkdown/README.md

 The **rmarkdown** package is a next generation implementation of R Markdown based on [pandoc](http://johnmacfarlane.net/pandoc/).
 This implementation brings many enhancements to R Markdown, including:

-* A wide variety of output formats including HTML, PDF, MS Word, and Beamer.
+* A wide variety of built-in output formats including HTML, PDF, MS Word, and Beamer.
 * New markdown syntax including expanded support for tables, definition lists, and citations.
 * A responsive (multi-device friendly) HTML template based on [Bootstrap 3](http://getbootstrap.com).
+* Hooks for customizing HTML and PDF output (include css, headers, and footers).
 * The ability to include raw LaTeX within markdown for advanced customization of PDF output.
-* Extensive hooks for customizing HTML and PDF output.
+* Extensibility: easily define new formats for custom publishing requirements.

 Note that creating PDF and Beamer output requires that LaTeX be installed.